Table of Contents

 Low TSH and High Free T4/T3

 This pattern typically suggests Hyperthyroidism.
 The thyroid is overproducing, and the brain has switched off the TSH signal to try and stop it.
-This requires clinical investigation to find the cause, such as Graves' disease or toxic nodules.
+This requires clinical investigation to find the cause, such as Graves' disease (often confirmed with TRAb antibodies) or toxic nodules.

 High TSH and Normal Free T4